-Elton Johns’ lyrics to “Your Song” express the romantic thoughts of an innocent person.
+Elton Johns’ lyrics to “Your Song” expresses the romantic thoughts of an innocent person.
 Gianluca brings the song to another dimension.
 He is very romantic and everything he sings turns into a love song.
-His warm beautiful voice expresses the thoughts behind Elton Johns’ words.
-Here are just a few words to the song.
+His warm beautiful voice expresses the thoughts behind Elton John’s words.

-These beautiful words certainly express his feelings for his mother, Eleonora, who has been at his side throughout his career.
+The beautiful words of this song certainly express Gianluca’s feelings for his mother, Eleonora, who has been at his side throughout his career.

 Next up Piero!

 Always a showstopper, always a highlight, a splendid moment in the concert.
-Please never stop singing it.
-APhenomenalperformance!
+I wait for you at La Scala!
+A Phenomenal performance!